Settler colonialism in Canada: Residential schools

-As settlers began to populate Canada, they brought their own Eurocentric views that believed that their civilization was the ultimate goal.
+As settlers began to populate Canada, they brought their own Euro-centric views that believed that their civilization was the ultimate goal.
 Settlers saw Indigenous people as savage pagans that needed to be civilized, with the best means of doing so was through government mandated education.
 Residential schools did not as much result in the education of Indigenous peoples, as much as it did result in a 'cultural genocide' of Indigenous peoples.
 The establishment of residential schools is a direct link to colonial settlers and the values that they brought, when they began to populate what we know today as Canada.